bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 	- Distribute Patient
 - Asynchronous interactions will be supported as with the current system
 - New attributes can be included in FHIR that are not in V3 (such as more business dates)
-- The Client Registry profiles should conform to the Canadadian Baseline profiles
+- The Client Registry profiles should conform to the Canadian Baseline profiles

 ### Design Assumptions
 There are a number of assumptions that were made at the start of design: